Advanced Certificate in Educational Diagnostician

 The Special Education Diagnostician’s Certification program leads to Texas diagnostician’s certification.
 The program includes criteria established by the State Board for Educator Certification.

 In order for a student to be recommended by the university certification officer to be eligible to take the state diagnostician’s certification examination, students must successfully complete the required coursework for the certification program and pass the departmental practice examination at the prescribed level of proficiency.
-Students must also provide a service record documenting three years of teaching experience in an approved and accredited school and be currently certified in a content area per national accreditation criteria (Council for Exceptional Children).
+Students must also provide a service record documenting three years of teaching experience in an approved and accredited school and be currently certified in a content area.
 All coursework leading to the certificate must be taken at Dallas Baptist University.
 In areas where the student demonstrates sufficient proficiency, course substitutions may be approved by the Master of Education Program Advisor and must be in keeping with the requirements of the State Board for Educator Certification.

 REQUIRED COURSES (excluding requisites)